vjaligam/vsd-packaging-workshop/README.md

 -  L5: Comparative Analysis and Selecting the Right Packaging Solution

-## Module 2: From Wafer to Package – Assembly and Manufacturing Essentials.
+## [Module 2: From Wafer to Package – Assembly and Manufacturing Essentials]
 Lessons:
 -  L1: Setting the Stage – Supply Chain and Facilities
 -  L2: Wafer Pre-Preparation – Grinding and Dicing